Double-bracket algorithm for quantum signal processing without post-selection: Overview of Methods for QSP Involving Post-Selection

 Here, $\ket{\text{garbage}^{\perp}}$ is a state orthogonal to $\ket{0}^{\otimes n_{a}} \otimes H/\alpha\ket{\Omega}$.
 Due to the normalization, the probability of getting $\ket{0}^{\otimes n_{a}}$ is given by $ p_\text{succ} = \|H\ket \Omega\|^2/\alpha^2$.
 By extending Eq.~\eqref{app eq:qsp_conv_uni} to controlled-unitary operations, we obtain the state

 which succeeds with probability

 As shown in the main text, a core insight is that this probability can be exponentially small in case of Imaginary-Time Evolution (ITE) where $p(H) \approx e^{-\tau H}$.
 In such cases, Eq.~\eqref{succ prob be p(H)_} is inversely proportional to the fidelity of the initial state with a thermal state, which can decay exponentially~\cite{chan2023simulating,sze2025hamiltonian}.
 More generally, this fidelity dependence holds across different scenarios.
 For instance, the block-encoding query complexity for nearly-optimal ground-state preparation algorithm in Ref.~\cite{lin2020near} scales as $O(\alpha/\gamma)$, where $\gamma = |\langle \lambda_0|\Psi\rangle|^2$ is the fidelity of the input state $\ket{\Psi}$ with the ground state $\ket{\lambda_0}$ of $H$.
 The query scaling $O(\alpha/\gamma)$ corresponds to the inverse success probability and thus requires repeated trials for obtaining a successful outcome.
-Other probabilistic methods exhibit similar sensitivity~\cite{lin2020near, ge2019faster, poulin2009preparing}; see, for example, Ref.~\cite{oumarou2025molecular} for a discussion focused on computing expectation values rather than preparing quantum states.
+Other probabilistic methods exhibit similar sensitivity~\cite{lin2020near, ge2019faster, poulin2009preparing}; see, for example, Ref.~\cite{oumarou2025molecular} for a discussion focused on computing expectation values rather than preparing quantum states and Ref.~\cite{zhang2025quantum} for modifications of the filter functions which aim to alleviate this problem.
 This indicates that the success of the block-encoding depends on the input state.
 Additionally, since the number of queries to the block-encoding unitary scales with the degree of polynomials as shown in Eq.~\eqref{app eq:qsp_conv_uni}, the degree $K$ needs to be sufficiently low to ensure successful post-selection each time.